Escape the ties of daily life

 Price £4,100 all inclusive

 Chatham – Boulogne – Dieppe – Honfleur – St Vaast – Southampton – Weymouth – Brixham – Dartmouth – Salcombe – Plymouth – Fowey – Helford River – Penzance – Isles of Scilly – Milford Haven – Skomer Island – Wicklow – Dublin – Isle of Man – Bangor (Co Down) – Campbeltown – Islay – Jura – Oban – Western Isles (Mull, Iona, Rhum, Skye and many more) – Summer Isles – Orkney – Lossiemouth – Farne Islands (Holy Island), Whitby – Suffolk coast – Southwold – Chatham.
-See full details of every leg in the table above – Crews 10 to 15.
+See full details of every leg (Crews 10 to 15) in the adventure itinerary.

 - Joining instructions will be sent detailing where and when crews should arrive at the yacht.
 As a guide, crews normally arrive between 1500 and 1800 on the first day of each cruise.
 The yacht may depart on the evening of the first day or the following morning according to weather and tides.
 The yacht will normally arrive at the final port for each leg in the evening before the final day and crew are usually able to leave by about 1100 on the final day.
 Check joining/leaving times before booking travel.